 Chocolate is a delicious and sweet treat, but it can be dangerous to dogs.
-Dogs don't have the ability or necessary enzymes in their stomachs to break down chocolate like humans do, which means that they cannot process it properly.
-But with almost every household having some form of chocolate in their house, how dangerous is it really to your furry best friend.
+Can dogs eat chocolate?
+Dogs don’t have the ability or necessary enzymes in their stomachs to break down chocolate as humans do, which means that they cannot process it properly.
+But with almost every household having some form of chocolate in their house, how dangerous is it really to your furry best friend?

 Theobromine and caffeine are poisonous to dogs, as chocolate contains these compounds.
 Humans can efficiently metabolize these.
 However, dogs can’t process these compounds.
 Theobromine is slowly absorbed by dogs, allowing harmful chemicals to accumulate in their bodies and produce serious side effects similar to chocolate poisoning.

 However, not all chocolate is the same.
 Just like we use chocolate chips for cookies and baking powder for cakes, the toxicity can be different depending on the type of chocolate.
 The higher the cacao strength, the more dangerous the chocolate is.
 That is why a dog can often ingest small amounts of milk chocolate and not show any side effects.